cs544-wisc/f23/projects.md

 - Busyness: same policy as illness (you might be unusually busy due to travel, extracurriculars, other courses, etc).
 This shouldn't happen more than a couple times a semester
 - McBurney accomodations: **email your instructor** a proposed policy for the semester (we can discuss again if your situation changes during the semester)

+If you're working with a project partner who has the late penalty waived by a TA, that means it is waived for you as well, even if you don't have special circumstances yourself.

 For other cases (falling very far behind, family emergencies, etc), **reach out to your instructor** to discuss possible accomodations.

 ## Resubmission Policy